- Bizfile is ACRA’s online portal for registering, filing and buying business information in Singapore.

 - Co-working space: If you are a startup or a small business owner, you can have it as a more flexible and cost-effective solution.

-- Home Office scheme: If you are running a small scale business from your home, you are eligible to use your residential address as a registered office address under the Home Office Scheme managed by the Housing Development Board (for HDB flats) and Urban Redevelopment Authority (for private residential properties).
+- Home Office scheme: If you are running a small-scale business from your home, you are eligible to use your residential address as a registered office address under the Home Office Scheme managed by the Housing Development Board (for HDB flats) and Urban Redevelopment Authority (for private residential properties).

-Note: you must apply for approval under the Home Office Scheme before submitting your application to incorporate your company.
+Note: You must apply for approval under the Home Office Scheme before submitting your application to incorporate your company.

 7. Decide on your financial year end

-A company’s financial year end plays a significant role in its financial and regulatory obligations like:
+A company’s financial year end plays a significant role in its financial and regulatory obligations, like:

 - Filing deadlines: Your financial year-end (FYE) determines important filing dates, such as the deadline for your annual general meeting (AGM), annual return (which must be submitted within 6 months of your FYE), and corporate tax returns.
 Meeting these deadlines is essential to avoid penalties.